Term of Use

 Reservation of Rights.

 - Customer.
-Customer expressly reserves all rights in any information, records, files or other data that Customer (or Customer Personnel) loads, enters into, or otherwise makes available to CyberBooks or the Services and all results from processing such data, including compilations, and derivative works thereof (the “Customer Data”), except that Customer grants CyberBooks a perpetual, non-exclusive, world-wide, royalty free, fully sublicenseable, fully paid-up license to use, reformat, modify, display, perform, reproduce, and create derivative works of the Customer Data: (i) in providing the Services to Customer or (ii) in connection with CyberBooks’s internal business purposes.
+Customer expressly reserves all rights in any information, records, files or other data that Customer (or Customer Personnel) loads, enter into, or otherwise makes available to CyberBooks or the Services and all results from processing such data, including compilations, and derivative works thereof (the “Customer Data”), except that Customer grants CyberBooks a perpetual, non-exclusive, worldwide, royalty-free, fully sub-licensable, fully paid-up license to use, reformat, modify, display, perform, reproduce, and create derivative works of the Customer Data: (i) in providing the Services to Customer or (ii) in connection with CyberBooks’s internal business purposes.
 Unless specifically agreed in writing, each Party’s rights under this clause 4(b) extend to any update, adaptation, translation, customization or derivative work of Customer Data, made under this EULA.

 - Feedback.
 In the event that Customer provides CyberBooks any ideas, thoughts, criticisms, suggested improvements or other feedback related to the Services (collectively “Feedback”), Customer agrees that CyberBooks may use the Feedback to modify the Services and that Customer will not be due any compensation, including any royalty related to the product or service that incorporates the Feedback.
 Customer hereby grants CyberBooks a worldwide, royalty-free, fully paid, perpetual, irrevocable license to use, reproduce, modify, translate, distribute, perform, display, import, sell, offer for sale, make, have made and otherwise exploit the Feedback in any form, media, or technology, whether now known or hereafter developed, and to allow others to do the same.
 This is true whether Customer provides the Feedback on the Services or through any other method of communication with CyberBooks.